 China is a country with vast land and different climates.
 There are different regional fruits according to local climate and soil quality.

-Citrus, loquat and other subtropical fruits can tolerate light coldness, but temperatures around –9°C or even colder can still cause severe freezing damage to these fruits, so these fruits are generally only distributed in the southern part of the Qinling-Huaihe area.
+Citrus, loquat, and other subtropical fruits can tolerate light coldness.
+However, temperatures around –9°C or even colder can still cause severe freezing damage to these fruits, so these fruits are generally only distributed in the southern part of the Qinling-Huaihe area.

-The temperate zone in the north of the Qinling-Huaihe area is rich in temperate fruits such as apples, pears, persimmons, and grapes.
+The temperate zone north of the Qinling-Huaihe area is rich in temperate fruits such as apples, pears, persimmons, and grapes.

-In the northern areas of the Great Wall and northern Xinjiang area, it is very difficult to grow temperate fruits like apples because of the extreme coldness on winter days.
+It is challenging to grow temperate fruits like apples in the northern areas of the Great Wall and northern Xinjiang area because of the extreme coldness on winter days.

 In recent years, methods such as grafting and hybridization are applied more frequently; benefited from these techniques, apples have expanded in the further northern area of China currently.

 Fruits produced in China are always sold at a reasonable price.
 There are many reasons why fruits are not expensive in China:

 - The land suitable for growing fruits in China is vast, and the land cost is low.

 - There are many farmers in China and many fruit growers, so the annual production amount of fruit is relatively high.
 But at the same time, the commercializing and industrializing processes of fruits are not easy in China.
 Therefore, during the harvest season, fruit growers generally choose to use the low price strategy to compete, leading to lower fruit prices.